 OK, I’ll admit that last paragraph looks like I cut and pasted it from the countless articles and interviews released in the fall of 2010 to promote the 30th Anniversary Darkness boxed set/uber package (on even from this conference’s website).
 In the wake of that media blitz it’s hard to justify writing this blog, which even for me, the biggest Springsteen fan in Western Massachusetts, was overkill.
 At times it seemed like carefully crafted PR moves to solidify Bruce’s legacy.
 That said, I believe every word of it.
 I also wouldn’t mind having his management team.

 Like the narrator in “Born to Run” I eventually ran out of my dead end suburb desperate and with no plan for what came next.
 I landed in a New England college town full of self importance and left-wing political anger (thank you, Ronald Reagan), trying desperately to forget where I came from.
 It was then, ironically, that I started to see Springsteen as more than a face on the cover of People Magazine.
 With distance from home I could hear him.
 As I immersed myself into his first three albums I realized I knew the characters in his songs: the derelict kids roaming beach towns and the romantics yearning for something better, looking for meaning.
 I grew up and lived with those characters.
 I saw myself, too.
-It was a new way to listen to music for me: he was trying to sing to us, but about us.
+It was a new way to listen to music for me: Bruce (we were on a first name basis by now) was not trying to sing to us, but about us.
 It was like Uncle Bruce putting his hand on my shoulder and saying “Kid, it’s OK.
 I’ve been there.
 We’ve all been there.
 Now put away your copy of Close to the Edge and let’s get down to business.”

 When I got to Springsteen’s fourth album, Darkness on the Edge of Town, I found it very different than its predecessors.
 It was hard and claustrophobic, with stripped down arrangements that contrasted from the long meandering narratives and grandiose arrangements of his first three records.
 Gone was the romance and escapism, the wacky adventures of people like Hazy Davy and Crazy Janey, and the Dylan-esque ramblings of songs like “Blinded by the Light.”
 At 28 Springsteen’s message was clear: time to grow up, boys and girls.
 It’s a cruel world, so what are you gonna to do about it?
 This was some serious shit that I was not up for.